roryprimrose/roryprimrose.github.io/_posts/2016-10-19-generating-release-notes-in-vsts.md

 - Release Version (Descending)
 - Backlog Priority (Ascending)

 Now we have a query that provides all the information we require to generate release notes.
-In our account, we have several repositories and products so we duplicate this query and include a filter on Area Path so that each query can target a specific product.
+We have several repositories and products in our account so we duplicate this query and include a filter on Area Path so that each query can target a specific product.

 **Documentation Generation**